-When it comes to location, the highest average paycheck (around $13.50 per hour) can be spotted in Crossville, Tenn.; Morristown, Tenn. ($10.49), Knoxville, Tenn. (about $9.41), and Maynardville, Tenn. ($9.25) are the next top-paying cities.
-Prestonsburg, Ky. is near the bottom for pay at $8.58.
-By state, Food City pays its Kentucky employees the most; the pay rate there is approximately $9.47 per hour.
+When it comes to location, the highest average paycheck ($13.50 per hour) can be spotted in Crossville, Tenn.; Morristown, Tenn. ($10.49), Knoxville, Tenn. (around $9.41), and Maynardville, Tenn. (about $9.25) are the next top-paying cities.
+High paychecks are not found in Prestonsburg, Ky.; in fact, at $8.58 it is one of the worst-paid cities.
+Across Food City's U.S. offices, employees in the state of Kentucky earn the most, taking home approximately $9.47 per hour.

 Years of Experience